Good soil for the garden includes three important elements, sand, clay and natural materials.

-Some folks refer to this as gumbo material because it’s chunky, especially when you dig deep.
+Some folks refer to this as gumbo, because it’s chunky.

-In the dryer hot, dry months it turns hard and cracks due to lack of water.
-Then when wet it sticks to the bottom of shoes in layers, which makes it sound like a nightmare.
+In the dry and hot months it turns hard and cracks due to lack of water.
+Then when moistures hits it sticks to the bottom of shoes in layers, which makes it sound like a nightmare.

 Well, clay can be a gardener’s nightmare, but it doesn’t have to be if you’re unwilling to work it into something amazing.